danielmark0116/ecommerce-project/README.md

 # POPULATING LOCAL DB

-You can populate the local DB with some dummy data by running `yarn populatedb` either from root or from server dir
+You can populate the local DB with some dummy data by running `yarn populatedb` either from root or from server dir.

+Remember to update the connection string of local DB in /server/utils/dbConnect.js and /server/utils/dbPopulate.js